 Thankfully, this isn't an overly difficult process, as you release the clasp by flicking up a portion that holds it tightly to one of the strap's indents, slide it, then lock it back down in place.
 You can do it with a small flat-head screwdriver or anything else with a small, slim, flat edge.

 The good thing about this style of watch strap, which is essentially micro-sized chainmail, is that it's as strong as it is flexible.
 It fits perfectly around the contours of your arm and is comfortable.
 If you ever fancy changing it out, there's a quick-release system to detach it from the case.
-We switched it out for the brown leather Fossil strap from the third0generation Fossil series.
+We switched it out for the brown leather Fossil strap from the third generation Fossil series.

 As for the casing and design of the watch itself, it looks and feels slimmer and more modest than some of the previous designs.
 While watches like the Gen 3/4 Explorist had quite a heft to them, the Julianna and Carlyle Gen 5's are subtle, svelte and less bulky.

 There is a slight issue with the Julianna though: size.
 Originally pitched to us as a watch for narrower (supposedly female) wrists, the Julianna is 44mm.
 That's a big watch size, and both the women who tried it on for testing purposes found it far too large to be comfortably worn throughout the day.
 So in the end, it found its way onto this male reviewer's arm instead.
-It might not be the most traditionally, but with the dark brown leather strap we rather like it.
+It might not be the most traditionally masculine, but with the dark brown leather strap we rather like it.

 Of course, there are other styles and colours available, so don't let any of that put you off the series.
 One version of Julianna has shiny little imitation diamonds dotted around the frame and along the middle of the metal link bracelet.